anttih/abt/README.md

 requirements.
 It's really hard to implement a tool to satisfy all those needs.
 Content Management Systems historically suffer from the same syndrome, they all tend to suck in their own unique ways.
-With build tools, the paths and tasks are always slightly different and Convention over configuration rarely works in practice.
+With build tools, the paths and tasks are always slightly different and Convention Over Configuration rarely works in practice.
 Many of the current build tools can do many things and are highly configurable, but at a cost: the learning curve for setting up even a slightly different build process can be high.
-These build tools accomplish what they do by abstracting dependency retrieval, configuration and running tasks into their own APIs and conventions; and this is expected, but is often too much when all you want to do is run a few carefully crafted shell commands.
+These build tools accomplish what they do by abstracting dependency retrieval, configuration and running tasks into their own APIs and conventions; this is expected, but is often too much when all you want to do is run a few carefully crafted shell commands.

 So let's break this down, what are the pieces we need for building a scala project?
-We need to be able to
+We need to be able to:

-* specify dependencies and retrieve them,
+* Specify dependencies and retrieve them,
 * compile scala files _incrementally_,
 * build a class path from the dependencies and the compiled classes,
 * run tasks which can depend on other tasks, and run only the tasks which are